 We don't like: Few upgrades from the Galaxy S24

-Click through to find out if you can get at least £100 off at the retailers below, compare contract deals and find out the full scoop in our Samsung Galaxy S25 review.
+You can compare contract deals and find out our expert verdict on this model in our Samsung Galaxy S25 review.

 Samsung Galaxy Z Flip7 FE